Vegan Depression Era Cake

 - Preheat to 375°F. Grease an 8-inch round or square pan.

-- Add the coffee and stir the ingredients until well blended.
-Add to the pan.
+- Pour the coffee over the entire mixture and stir the ingredients until well blended.

 - Bake for 35 minutes, or until the top is set but springy.
 Cool the cake in the pan, then top with the frosting of your choice or enjoy plain.